 This walk took me around 1 hour 40 mins to complete and stopping for around 3 mins for photos.
-Some areas have tricky and dangerous bits for young and old but its easy enough to change the direction to suit.
+Some areas have tricky and dangerous bits for young and old but it is easy enough to change the direction to suit.

-This were you can park just before the entrance to the walk which is located just after the bin in the picture to the right and through the gate.
+This is where you can park just before the entrance to the walk which is located just after the bin in the picture to the right and through the gate.

 Lots of grey squirrels are around here I was just a little late to catch a photo of the real squirrel as it came from its drey.

 Water rolling down the hills leading to the sea.